Pixel Is Not a Barrier: An Effective Evasion Attack for Pixel-Domain Diffusion Models: Methodology

 \subsubsection{Attacking Loss.}

 Our goal is to define effective criteria that could finally distract the reverse denoising process.
-PhotoGuard~\cite{salman2023raisingcostmaliciousaipowered} proposed to backpropagate through all the steps of the reverse denoising process via PGD, however, this approach is prohibitively expensive, Diff-Protect~\cite{xue2024effectiveprotectiondiffusionbased} proposed to avoid the massive cost by leveraging Score Distillation~\cite{poole2022dreamfusiontextto3dusing2d} in optimization.
-However, Diff-protect relies heavily on gradients of attacking encoder of an LDM as stated in their results.
-In PDM, we don't have such an encoder to attack; nevertheless, we find that the denoising UNet has a similar structure to encoder-decoder models, and some previous works~\cite{lin2024diffusionmodelperceptualloss, li2023fasterdiffusionrethinkingrole} characterize this property to accelerate and enhance the generation.
+PhotoGuard~\cite{salman2023raisingcostmaliciousaipowered} proposed to backpropagate through all the steps of the reverse denoising process via PGD.
+However, this approach is prohibitively expensive, Diff-Protect~\cite{xue2024effectiveprotectiondiffusionbased} proposed to avoid the massive cost by leveraging Score Distillation~\cite{poole2022dreamfusiontextto3dusing2d} in optimization.
+Nevertheless, Diff-Protect relies heavily on gradients of attacking encoder of an LDM as stated in their results.
+In PDM, we don't have such an encoder to attack; however, we find that the denoising UNet has a similar structure to encoder-decoder models, and some previous works~\cite{lin2024diffusionmodelperceptualloss, li2023fasterdiffusionrethinkingrole} characterize this property to accelerate and enhance the generation.
 From our observations of the feature roles in denoising UNets, we hypothesize that distracting specific inherent feature representation in UNet blocks could lead to effectively crafting an adversarial image.
 In practice, we first extract the feature representations of forwarded images $\mathbf{x}_t$ and $\mathbf{x}^{\adv}_t$ in frozen UNet blocks of timestep $t$.
-Then, we adopt 2-Wasserstein distance~\cite{arjovsky2017wasserstein} to measure the discrepancy in feature space.
-Note that we take the negative of the calculated distance, as we aim to pull the $\mathbf{x}^{\adv}_t$ away from $\mathbf{x}_t$.
+Then, we adopt 2-Wasserstein distance~\cite{arjovsky2017wasserstein} to measure the discrepancy in the UNet feature space.
+The reason for choosing the 2-Wasserstein distance is that it better captures the distributional discrepancy via Optimal Transport Theory~\cite{chen2018optimal}.
+Note that we aim to maximize the distance between $\mathbf{x}^{\adv}_t$ and $\mathbf{x}_t$ in the UNet feature space to distract the denoising process.
 Formally, the attacking loss $\mathcal{L}_\text{attack}$ is defined as:

-Assuming the feature distributions approximate Gaussian distributions expressed by mean $\mu_t$ and $\mu_t^{\adv}$, and non-singular covariance matrices $\Sigma_t$ and $\Sigma_t^{\adv}$.
+Assuming the feature distributions approximate normal distributions expressed by mean $\mu_t$ and $\mu_t^{\adv}$, and non-singular covariance matrices $\Sigma_t$ and $\Sigma_t^{\adv}$.
 The calculation of the 2-Wasserstein distance between two normal distributions is viable through the closed-form solution~\cite{dowson1982frechet, olkin1982distance, chen2018optimal}: